Honey Garlic Cooking Sauce

 1. Ascertain the Role of Each Ingredient

 This is not only in nutritional terms - say, carbs - but also function:

 Molasses: Volume, carbs, sugars, flavor, viscosity, color, slightly to sodium

 Corn Syrup: Carbs, sugars

 Glucose-Fructose: This is what "high fructose corn syrup" is called in Canada.
 Carbs, sugars.

 Sodium Benzoate: Preservative, to impede microorganisms

-- Corn syrup: Unneccesary - was used as cheap alternative to honey
+- Corn syrup: Unnecessary - was used as cheap alternative to honey.

 - Glucose-Fructose: Comparable to honey in many technical ways, it's used as a cheap way to "stretch" honey out in commercial use.